learningequality/kolibri-docs/docs/install/_linux.rst

 2. Restart the system.

-.. warning:: * Be advised that this procedure also switches the setup to use the latest built Kolibri pre-release.
-  * Keep in mind that the ``kolibri-server`` system performance will depend not only on server device features, but on local WiFi access point characteristics.
+.. warning:: Keep in mind that the ``kolibri-server`` system performance will depend not only on server device features, but on local Wi-Fi access point characteristics.

 Raspberry Pi